 The PDF format has been around since 1993 and is backed by Adobe, a NASDAQ-listed corporation with a worldwide presence.
-PDF is rapidly becoming the format of choice for the courts and law firms due to its security, universal format and archival stability.
+PDF is the format of choice for the courts and law firms due to its security, universal format and archival stability.
 It is compatible with many operating systems.

 Page-image ASCII files